davemoore22/sorcery/README.md

 ## What next?

 Next stop is to add the dungeon and get the party walking about it.
+As I've got to sit down and work out how to do a raycaster, I'll do it top-down for now.
 Then items, creatures, and combat.
 Then there might be something playable here!
-Although the main focus is random dungeons much like Diablo, I want to eventually remake Wizardrys 1,2,3 and 5 as sub-modules.
+Although the main focus is random dungeons much like Diablo, I want to eventually remake the original games as optional sub-modules.

 If you really want to try and compile the code, compilation instructions are in the doc/COMPILE text file.
 It works on my machine anyway.
 Currently I use VSCode